Modeling dissipation in quantum active matter: Results for the mean-squared displacements

-The differences between Lindblad and Agarwal dynamics are further illustrated by comparing Fig.~\ref{fig:2} and Fig.~\ref{fig:3}, which show the MSDs of the corresponding systems.
-At intermediate and long time scales, for both dynamic Lindblad and Agarwal dissipators the dynamics of quantum particles follows that of the trapping potential and captures the properties of the active motion, characterized by a quadratic and later linear diffusive MSD regimes \cite{Bechinger/etal:2016}.
-However, the different nature of the considered dissipators leads to distinct MSD regimes at very short and short time scales.
-In the dynamic Lindblad case, quantum fluctuations induced by the dissipator -- generated by the creation and annihilation operators of the Lindblad dissipator -- produce a diffusive regime at very short time scales (Fig.~\ref{fig:2}).
-By contrast, this short-time diffusive regime is absent for the Agarwal dissipator (Fig.~\ref{fig:3}): the quantum particle simply follows the stochastic trajectory $x_c(t)$ with an inertial delay and has the same $t^3$-scaling as the driving protocol.
-Moreover, for the dynamic Lindblad dissipator (Fig.~\ref{fig:2}), stronger dissipation enables the system to establish active motion more rapidly than in the weakly dissipative case.
-For the Agarwal dissipator (Fig.~\ref{fig:3}), the situation is reversed -- the frictional role of the dissipator $\hat{\mathcal{D}}$ delays the onset of active motion when dissipation is strong.
+The differences between the predictions for the Lindblad and of the Agarwal dissipators are visible by comparing Fig.~\ref{Fig:5} and Fig.~\ref{Fig:6} and become evident at the dissipation time scale of the classical particle $\tau$.
+At long time scales, $t \gtrsim \tau$, similar to the Lindblad dissipator, the dynamics of quantum particles also follows that of the center of the trapping potential and exhibits the features of the active motion across all dissipation rates.
+However, the different nature of the considered dissipators leads to distinct MSD regimes at short time scales, $t \ll \tau$.
+In the Lindblad case, quantum fluctuations induced by the dissipator -- generated by the creation and annihilation operators of the Lindblad dissipator -- produce a diffusive regime (Fig.~\ref{Fig:5}).
+By contrast, this short-time diffusive regime is absent for the Agarwal dissipator (Fig.~\ref{Fig:6}): the quantum particle simply follows the stochastic trajectory $x_c(t)$ with an inertial delay and has the same $t^3$-scaling as the driving protocol.
+In Fig.~\ref{Fig:7}, we demonstrate that these distinctions do not depend on the nature of the driving protocol $x_c(t)$ and are due to initial wavepacket broadening arising from the dissipator.
+The demonstrated results are robust to moderate changes of $D$ and $\tau$ in the active protocol.
+A detailed analysis is presented in \cite{Sangyun/etal:2026}.